 Do you believe it?
 A geography department.
 What a strange concept.

-Scott's building is Victorian; this gatehouse is a fragment of the old campus and dates from the 1600s.
+This gatehouse is a fragment of the old campus and dates from the 1600s.
 Who paid to take it apart and reassemble it as a gatehouse?
 Sir William Pearce, owner of that shipyard at Govan.

 Impressed?
 Not so much.